 Barcelona have not been wholly convincing this season and have been beaten three times already in La Liga, but Messi's continuing brilliance means they remain top of the pile for now.

 Newly promoted Granada enjoyed a fairytale start to the season, winning six of their first 10 matches to propel them to the top of the table:

 Manager Diego Martinez's side enjoyed a 2-0 win over champions Barcelona, while victory over Real Betis had supporters dreaming of an unlikely title challenge.

 Reality was always likely to bite, and Week 13 saw Granada slump to their third straight defeat.
 Goals from Daniel Wass and Ferran Torres saw them go down 2-0 to Valencia and slip to eighth in the table.

-The Andalusians are now five points behind leaders Barcelona, having played a game more, and will be relieved to see the international break.
+The Andalusians are now five points behind Barcelona, having played a game more, and will be relieved to see the international break.

 Granada now have time to regroup after a roller-coaster start to life back in the top flight and face a tricky fixture once La Liga resumes with a home game against Atletico Madrid up next.